Getrudetrudy01/Email-spam-detector-using-machine-learning-model/README.md

 •	Hey Getrude, are we still meeting tomorrow for the project discussion?
 •	Your order has been shipped and will arrive by Friday.
 •	Please find attached the updated report for your review.
-Feedback & Retraining
+# Feedback & Retraining
 Users can rate each prediction as correct or incorrect.
 Feedback is stored in `feedback_data.csv`.
 Retrain the model later with: python update_model.py

-Model Performance
+# Model Performance
 Accuracy: ~98%, Precision: High, Recall: High, F1-score: Excellent (values depend on retraining).
-Technologies Used
-•	Python 3.10+
-•	Pandas
-•	Scikit-learn
-•	NLTK
-•	Streamlit
-•	Joblib

-Contributing
-Contributions are welcome!
-Fork the repo, create a feature branch, and submit a pull request.
-License
-This project is open-source under the MIT License.